Sociology of gender: Gender and socialization

 Socialization is the process where individuals learn the norms, values, and rules of a society in order to become a functioning member in it.
 Socialization theory offers a straightforward account of the acquisition of gendered identities.
 Infants are seen as blank slates, waiting to be written down on by their environment.
-Through their interactions with people close to them and exposure to the values of their society, infants learn what sex is attributed to them and what roles they are expected to learn.
+Through their interactions with people close to them and exposure to the values of their society, infants learn what gender is attributed to them and what roles they are expected to learn.
 Reinforcement (through rewarding gender-appropriate behavior and punishing what may seem as deviant behavior) socializes children into their genders.

 For children, the primary agent of socialization for them is their parents.
 At a young age, children are taught societal rules and norms for specific genders.
 These norms, also known as gender roles, outline what is expected from males and females.
-From the moment of birth and on wards, parental expectations for their child are set by their gender.
+From the moment of birth and onwards, parental expectations for their child are set by their gender.
 For example, parents are far more likely to engage with their sons in rough physical play than they are with their daughters, and it has been argued that long-term consequences may follow (in this case, a head start for boys in the development of physical violence and aggressiveness).
 Parents and family can influence the way that a child develops their view of gender.
 These types of influences can include parental attitudes and difference of treatment regarding male and female children.
 Researcher Susan Witt claims that parents also expose children to gender from the time they are born via specific toys, colors, and names associated with genders in the binary.
 Witt suggests that parental attitudes about gender can differ from male to female children and that these attitudes develop quickly after a child's birth.
 Parents influence the way children behave and think at home, which is then carried out into the real world where the child is exposed to an environment that reinforces such ideas and beliefs.